Psychopath Eyes: Do Psychos Have Different Eyes & Stares?

 Psychopath’s eyes turn black

-A psychopath’s default eye behavior is a cold stare, especially when they confront a negative or dangerous stimuli.
+A psychopath’s default eye behavior is a cold stare, especially when they confront negative or dangerous stimuli.

 Overall, whatever their feelings inside, their expressions do not reach their eyes.
 They, or their brains, or their personality traits, do not allow it.